Skip to main content

 Firstly, it reduces the amount of testosterone available to bind to androgen receptors and perform its intended functions, such as building muscle and improving energy.
 Secondly, the resulting higher levels of estrogen can promote further fat deposition, particularly in the chest and hips for men, and contribute to side effects like water retention.

 This establishes a self-perpetuating cycle where excess fat drives down effective testosterone and drives up estrogen, which in turn makes it easier to store more fat.
-Managing through diet and exercise is therefore a primary strategy for ensuring your TRT protocol is as efficient as possible.
+Managing body composition through diet and exercise is therefore a primary strategy for ensuring your TRT protocol is as efficient as possible.

 By reducing excess adipose tissue, you lower systemic aromatase activity, allowing testosterone to remain testosterone and exert its powerful, positive effects on your physiology.
 This is why Anastrozole, an aromatase inhibitor, is often included in TRT protocols to help manage this conversion process, especially in individuals with higher body fat percentages.